wp-plugins/guestcentric-booking-gadget/readme.txt

 = Can I use languages other the GuestCentric default ones? =

 Yes.
 The widget creates diffrent versions of the booking gadget for each WPML language.
 Thus, an Italian website can have a German booking gadget.
-Since the Api Key is responsible for language, make sure to select the correct key for the wordpress language you wish it to be in.
+Since the Api Key is responsible for the language, make sure to select the correct key for the wordpress language you wish it to be in.

 == Changelog ==